 Deciding to become a Paralegal is a great way to start a career in the field of legal studies.
 Paralegals work alongside lawyers or attorneys conducting research pertaining to laws, regulations, and policies.
 They also assist inside the courtroom, making sure the lawyer has everything needed for each case.
 In some cases, a legal assistant is just a stepping stone position for the graduate who plans to continue their education in law school.
 In addition, many paralegals will find employment in a number of areas where legal assistants are much needed.
-Below is a list of some tips helpful to start on the path towards a rewarding paralegal career.
+Below is a list of some tips helpful to start on the path toward a rewarding paralegal career.

 Educational Requirements for Paralegals

 In most cases, paralegals will have at least an associate degree or certificate in paralegal studies when they first start looking for work.
 However, a bachelor’s degree in paralegal studies could be more helpful or accepted, yet not required by every employer.
-Although earning a bachelors in paralegal studies may provide graduates with career advancement opportunities.
-For paralegals who plan to move on to law school, then the BS in Paralegal studies is a great prerequisite.
+Although earning a bachelor’s in paralegal studies may provide graduates with career advancement opportunities.
+For paralegals who plan to move on to law school, then a BS in Paralegal studies is a great prerequisite.

 Enrolling in a paralegal program

-After deciding which degree best fits your educational goals (certificate, associates or bachelors), next choose the right institution.
+After deciding which degree best fits your educational goals (certificate, associates, or bachelor’s), next choose the right institution.
 Students should look at flexibility, affordability, and the top training and skills offered.
 Providing real-world experiences is highly beneficial to the student’s overall experience in the program.
-To know more on the skills needed to become a paralegal, check out the BLS website.
+To know more about the skills needed to become a paralegal, check out the BLS website.

 Obtain professional experience as a paralegal

 The first option after completing or during your degree is to find the best work environment as a legal assistant.
-In some cases a student who is still working toward their professional degree may receive the experience they are searching for through an internship.
-The upside to an internship is that most of the time they are part time and offer flexible work schedules.
+In some cases, a student who is still working toward their professional degree may receive the experience they are searching for through an internship.
+The upside to an internship is that most of the time they are part-time and offer flexible work schedules.
 This is helpful for students who need to work while completing their studies.

-Choose a specialty
+Choose a Paralegal Specialty

 Many students in a legal studies degree will find that focusing on specialties is useful when it comes closer to graduation.
 Students may develop specific interests within the field.
-These may include areas in both the public or private sectors.
+These may include areas in both the public and private sectors.
 For example, private sectors may work on intriguing employee benefit plans, shareholder agreements, financial reporting, or labor regulations.
-Those in the public sector of the legal system may work for government agencies, or large organizations.
+Those in the public sector of the legal system may work for government agencies or large organizations.

 Another option for graduates of a paralegal program is to go into business for themselves, as a freelancer.
 Doing this will allow the graduate to choose their own clients and determine which types of jobs to take.
 Many freelancers will work for a variety of workplaces, such as law firms, government-run agencies, or law organizations.

 The last step in becoming a Paralegal is knowing how to network yourself.
 Letting the right people know you are ready to put your skills to the test and apply everything you learned from school is the key to finding the right job.
 One way to do so is to attend career fairs or events.
 Many employers will be there and eager to hear what you have to say.
-Once a student completes all these steps, they may be well prepared to accept the position at wherever they are most needed.
+Once a student completes all these steps, they may be well prepared to accept the position wherever they are most needed.
 Students can also connect to their professors for advice on preparing for the paralegal field.

-The Career/Salary Outlook for a Paralegal
+The Career and Salary Outlook for a Paralegal

-So, once you have an associates degree or certification in paralegal studies under your belt; now let’s see how much is it really worth.
+So, once you have an associate degree or certification in paralegal studies under your belt; now let’s see how much is it really worth.
 According to the BLS, the median annual salary wage for either paralegals or legal assistants was $51,740 as of 2019.
 Depending on the job location, some professionals in the field make slightly more than others.
-However, the pay on average ranges from $32,160 to as high as $82,500 annually.
+However, they pay on average ranges from $32,160 to as high as $82,500 annually.
 Here are the top industries where most legal assistants work and their average pay scale, according to the BLS.

-|Finance and insurance||64,190|
+|Finance and insurance||$64,190|

-|Local government, excluding education and hospitals||51,030|
+|Local government, excluding education and hospitals||$51,030|

-|State government, excluding education and hospitals||46,820|
+|State government, excluding education and hospitals||$46,820|